astorDev/backi/continuous/article/index.md

 builder.Services.AddContinuousBackgroundService<MyIteration>();
 ```

-With that in place, here's how our `Program.cs` should look like:
+With that in place, here's how our `Program.cs` should look:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);